katamatata/fullstackopen/README.md

 # FullStackOpen 2020

-My solutions for excersises for [FullStackOpen course](https://fullstackopen.com/en/) from the University of Helsinki
+My solutions for exercises for [FullStackOpen course](https://fullstackopen.com/en/) from the University of Helsinki

 ## Description